-- (1) On May 23, 2017, pursuant to a Services and Unit Purchase Agreement, the Registrant issued and sold to Shanghai Weitong Investment Center Limited Partnership 2,946,253 Class C Preferred units as payment for advisory services to be rendered during the 24 month period following the date of the agreement. - (2) Between January 2017 and October 2019, the Registrant granted an aggregate of 9,402,586 Profits Interest units pursuant to its profits interest plan to employees and consultants in connection with the provision of services to the Registrant. - (3) Between July 2018 and May 2020, the Registrant issued and sold to investors convertible promissory notes for an aggregate principal amount of \$11.8 million. - (4) In July 13, 2020, pursuant to the Series D Preferred Stock Purchase Agreement, we sold an aggregate of 140,626,711 shares of our Series D preferred stock at a purchase price of \$0.51554931 per share for an aggregate amount of \$72,500,003.82 to a group of venture capital funds.
+- (1) On May 23, 2017, pursuant to a Services and Unit Purchase Agreement, the Registrant issued and sold to Shanghai Weitong Investment Center Limited Partnership 2,946,253 Class C Preferred units as payment for advisory services to be rendered during the 24 month period following the date of the agreement. - (2) Between January 2017 and October 2019, the Registrant granted an aggregate of 9,402,586 Profits Interest units pursuant to its profits interest plan to employees and consultants in connection with the provision of services to the Registrant. - (3) Between July 2018 and May 2020, the Registrant issued and sold to investors convertible promissory notes for an aggregate principal amount of \$11.8 million. - (4) On July 13, 2020, pursuant to the Series D Preferred Stock Purchase Agreement, the Registrant sold an aggregate of 140,626,711 shares of our Series D preferred stock at a purchase price of \$0.51554931 per share for an aggregate amount of \$72,500,003.82 to a group of venture capital funds. - (5) Between October 2020 and December 2020, the Registrant granted an aggregate of 1,920,037 restricted stock units pursuant to the Registrant's 2020 Equity Incentive Plan to employees and consultants in connection with the provision of services to the Registrant.